vkharge/CKA/docs/08-Storage/07-Persistent-Volumes.md

 In this section, we will take a look at **Persistent Volumes**

+- volumes are configured within the POD defination file
 - In the large evnironment, with a lot of users deploying a lot of pods, the users would have to configure storage every time for each Pod.
 - Whatever storage solution is used, the users who deploys the pods would have to configure that on all pod definition files in his environment.
 Every time a change is to be made, the user would have to make them on all of his pods.